-- 1. We strive to disseminate accurate knowledge of drinking. - 2.
-We actively cooperate in social activities. - Preventing underage drinking - Preventing binge drinking - Preventing drunk driving, etc. - 3.
-We will comply with laws and voluntary industry standards. - 4.
-We will engage in and support medical research related to alcohol and health.
+- 1.We are committed to responsible marketing, providing consumer information and responsible product innovation. - 2.
+We actively cooperate in social activities, including but not limited to; - -Eliminating underage drinking - -Eliminating binge drinking - -Eliminating drunk driving - 3.We will comply with laws and industry standards.